jhudsl/OTTR_Template/getting_started.md

 It's important that these are set up and named exactly what they are below in order for Github actions to work correctly.

+See [Github Actions section](#github-actions) for how you can customize Github actions which can change the necessity of these secrets.

 ![Github secrets](resources/git-secrets.png)

 To set up these repository secrets, on your repository's main Github page, go to `Settings` and scroll down to see `Secrets` on the left side menu bar.

 For each new secret, click the `New repository secret` button and set each as follows, clicking `Add secret` as you fill each in appropriately:

+_Name: `GIT_TOKEN`_:
+For `value`: Create a personal access token [following these instructions](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token).
+Underneath `Select scopes`, check both `repo` and `workflow`.
+Then copy the PAT and save as the value.

+#### Dockerhub related Secrets

+Note these are not required if [Docker update Github actions are turned off](#about-customizing-render-bookdownyml-also-called-build-all).

 _Name: `DOCKERHUB_USERNAME`_:
 For `value`: put your login username for https://hub.docker.com/